MicrosoftDocs/OfficeDocs-SharePoint/migration/Asynchronous-metadata-read-api.md

 ## Performance Expectation
-The preliminary performance test provides a rough estimate of 300-400 items per second throughput.
+The preliminary performance test provides a rough estimate of more than 200 items per second throughput.
 This does not account for any potential throttle over the network.
 If the read asynchronous function fails to reach the server due to throttling, then performance will be impacted.
-At the start of read asynchronous migration, the server calculates the number of objects to confirm that it is within the 1 million object limit and can impact performance depending on the size of your migration.
-Hence the throughput for a small number of objects (e.g. 100 objects) is less than if 100,000 objects are migrated.
+At the start of read asynchronous migration, the server calculates the number of objects to confirm that it is within the 1 million object limit, hence there is an overhead.

+For single read query or small items read (e.g. hundreds of items), it is faster to use Graph API or RESTful/CSOM query as the asynchronous read metadata will have the overhead cost.

+However, one of the key performance benefits of the asynchronous metadata read is the ability to balance the server-side load and the backend query is much more efficient than individual CSOM load reducing your chance of throttling.